|

 The rapid development of electronics in the last quartet of the previous century is taken for granted by modern humans.

 This is more comprehensible to the professionals of the sector, to the students of electronics schools and of course to their tutors.
 What is not fully comprehensible, even by a portion of the experts is the growth rate of the science and technology of electronics.
-The realization of three major reasons led to completing this text.

 First, the knowledge achieved from the era of the triode (1906) until 1985 worldwide in the electronics sector, was equally produced from 1985 until 1990.
 That is something unfamiliar in the history of sciences and indicates the hard to understand growth rate of electronics.